dikki95/Cloud-Security/README.md

 ## PlayBook Contiued
 - _Which file is the playbook?
 The playbook Roles file._
 - _Where do you copy it?_ _You copy it to the Web Virtual Machine's._
 - _Which file do you update to make Ansible run the playbook on a specific machine?
-You update the Configuration file to make the Ansible run the playbook._
+You update the line in your ansible scripts on the `hosts` line of the file to make the Ansible run the playbook._
-- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ _To specify which machine to install the Elk server on is specified in the configuration file._
+- _How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ _To specify which machine to install the Elk server on is specified in the `hosts` file._
-- _Which URL do you navigate to in order to check that the ELK server is running?_ _You will need to the navigate to Filebeat installation page on the Elk server website and use the GUI._
+- _Which URL do you navigate to in order to check that the ELK server is running?_ _You will need to the navigate to http://20.119.207.60:5601/app/kibana to access Kibana on the Elk server website.

 _The specific commands the user will need to run to download the playbook, update the files, etc._
 - _$ansible-playbook filebeat-playbook.yml_